 So, just how alike are they really?
 Well, for a start, one is bigger than the other.
 They also have different shaped tails, and one has more sensory pores than the other.
 One has light spots on a dark background, while the other has dark spots on a light background.
+In a comparison between muskie vs pike, which is the mightier fish?
 Join us as we explore all of the differences between these fierce fish.

 Comparing Pike vs Muskie

 Muskie and pike are both freshwater fish and apex predators and, at first glance, there is very little difference between them.
 However, when we look closer they are not exactly the same.
 In fact, there are some key differences between them, including some which make it easy to tell exactly which is which.